 - In the New Application Wizard, choose Application without source files.

 - For the Command line enter the exact name including the extension of the VLC installation file, and then add a /S for a silent install.
 Make sure it is a capital S. For example: vlc-3.0.8-win64.exe /S

 - In the Working directory text box, enter: .\Applications\VLC

 - On the summary page, click Next and after the files are copied click Finish to complete the wizard.

 This will create an application entry for VLC, which will silently install VLC using the command line that we entered.
 You will need to do this for each application you want to install.
 Different applications have different ‘silent’ or ‘quiet’ install methods.
-They can be found online, and I go over some in the video walkthrough that this article is based on.
+They can be found online.
 Here’s are some command lines for other software: